Pilgrims Hatch: History

+Amenities

 The Brentwood Centre is situated on the edge of Pilgrims Hatch, and is the centre of sport, leisure, and musical events within the borough.
 There is an annual festival held at the centre, as well as a traditional fireworks display on or close to Guy Fawkes Night each year.

 The area relies mainly on Brentwood's high street stores and supermarkets, but does have a number of local shops and businesses.
-It also is well served by local restaurants, takeaways and pubs.
+It also is served by local restaurants, takeaways and pubs.